illidan-for-real/diversenether/README.md

 ## Overview

-Find a Minecraft map seed that contains all nether biomes within the given radius (from `(0, 0)`).
+Find a Minecraft seed that contains all nether biomes within the given radius (from `(0, 0)`).
 Arguments are used like this:

 ```bash
 $ diversenether.exe <radius> <skip>